Skip to main content

 The report is not available to medical residents, students and trainees who have an eligible specialty and a CPSO number but do not bill to OHIP as a primary attending surgeon for a procedure during any of the reporting periods.
 For detailed methodology on how we assign general surgeons to procedures, please see the Technical Appendix.

 The data in the report is confidential and secure.
-Ontario Health (Quality) will only release identified/identifiable surgeon-level data to participating surgeons.
+Ontario Health will only release identified/identifiable surgeon-level data to participating surgeons.
 Identified/identifiable surgeon-level data will not be shared with other parties without additional written consent from the participating surgeon.
+For more information about how Ontario Health manages and safeguards personal information, please review our privacy policy Privacy | Ontario Health.

 The reporting period covers six months of data, with approximately a seven-month delay in reporting.
 For example, in the July 2020 report, the most recent data period spans from April 1, 2019 to September 30, 2019.
 While the data is delayed due to how the data are collected/ processed, they provide a snapshot of your indicator values at a moment in time and a comparison to your peers for context.
-While Ontario Health (Quality) and our partners are always looking for ways to provide more timely data, we encourage you to also use local data sources to track and measure your progress.
+While Ontario Health and our partners are always looking for ways to provide more timely data, we encourage you to also use local data sources to track and measure your progress.

 In the report, all opioid prescriptions for pain management are included.
 Opioids for cough, antidiarrheals and opioid agonist therapy (methadone maintenance therapy or buprenorphine/naloxone) and injectable mixtures or injectable in cassette are excluded.